 If they were lucky, the refugees fled with the clothes on their backs.
 Their need for food, water, shelter, bedding, and clothing was—and is—urgent.

-Traveling where he met escaping refugees collapsing alongside the roadway, Dr. Jennings was able to offer aid to some by giving money for transportation, picking up old and handicapped people and transporting them safely out of the danger zone, providing for shelter and food for the neediest families living on the streets of Erbil, and establishing a fund with local partners to deliver on-going aid of food and mattresses for 100 families facing the most immediate need.
+Traveling where he met escaping refugees collapsing alongside the roadway, Dr. Jennings was able to offer aid to some by giving money for transportation, picking up old and handicapped people and transporting them safely out of the danger zone, providing for shelter and food for the neediest families living on the streets and establishing a fund with local partners to deliver on-going aid of food and mattresses for 100 families facing the most immediate need.

 Among those he met were four families, comprising eighteen people, sleeping in two rooms and a hallway of a building that became temporarily available.
 Others slept in the street, on the benches of the Mar Yusuf Church, or in abandoned buildings or those under construction.
 “One older couple was among the first to flee,” he discovered.
 “They were lucky, having lost "only" their house, as they explained, not their car.”